mwshinn/mwshinn.github.io/index.md

 ## Neuroscience research

-The brain is perhaps the most complicated and fascinating object in existence.
-How is it that, in a fraction of a second, this 1kg piece of meat can accomplish feats unattainable by the world's most powerful supercomputers?

-My research investigates the simplest building blocks that lead to these complicated behaviours.
-I study the low-level computations the brain uses during vision and decision-making.
-This includes identifying these basic computations and determining the brain anatomy that implements them.
-I specialise in the impact of the passage of time (on the scale of seconds or less) and on the role of microcircuitry.

-To do this, I create new experimental and statistics techniques, and use them to look at single neurons, individual genes, local brain circuits, and patterns of brain-wide activity.
+I study computations in the brain: this includes deciphering the algorithms the brain uses to make sense the world, and uncovering the implementation of those algorithms on neural hardware.
+I do this by creating new experimental and statistics techniques to look at single neurons, local circuits, and brain-wide activity patterns across timescales.

-*Technical keywords: electrophysiology, transcriptomics, theoretical neuroscience, two-photon imaging, V1, phantom oscillations, generalized drift-diffusion model, resting state fMRI, connectomics*
+*Technical keywords: spatial transcriptomics, theoretical neuroscience, electrophysiology, two-photon imaging, V1, phantom oscillations, generalized drift-diffusion model, resting state fMRI, autocorrelation*

 [List of publications](https://scholar.google.com/citations?hl=en&user=ytVKRfkAAAAJ&view_op=list_works&sortby=pubdate)